tfrce/encrypttheweb/README.md

 encrypttheweb
 =============

-The object of this campaign is
+The object of this campaign is:
 1.  to push the idea that all companies should adopt these industry standards as current best practices and
 2.  to allow regular people know that the tide is turning over the last couple of months.

 What is needed:
 * better web design